May 2, 1993

 Like the prophet Jeremiah, Paul was called to preach the Word of God.
 Preaching was fashioned into the fabric of his being; he could do nothing else.
-In 1 Corinthians 9, the apostle describes that his obligation to preach was not forced, but a divine compulsion, for which he expected no reward.
+In 1 Corinthians 9, the apostle explains that his obligation to preach was not forced but a divine compulsion for which he expected no reward.
 Alistair Begg encourages anyone considering this sacred responsibility to look to Paul to gauge his own motivation.

 15But I have made no use of any of these rights, nor am I writing these things to secure any such provision.
 For I would rather die than have anyone deprive me of my ground for boasting.
 16For if I preach the gospel, that gives me no ground for boasting.
 For necessity is laid upon me.
 Woe to me if I do not preach the gospel!
 17For if I do this of my own will, I have a reward, but if not of my own will, I am still entrusted with a stewardship.
 18What then is my reward?
 That in my preaching I may present the gospel free of charge, so as not to make full use of my right in the gospel.

 Copyright © 2023, Alistair Begg.
 Used by permission.
 All rights reserved.

 Scripture taken from The Holy Bible, English Standard Version.
 Copyright ©2001 by Crossway Bibles, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.
 Text provided by the Crossway Bibles Web Service.